 - The United flight, departing from Chicago O’hare to Louisville, Kentucky had already started boarding passengers when four United employees presented themselves at the gate, claiming they had to be on this flight in order to be in Louisville for a flight the next day.

-- United gate personnel then started asking for volunteers to stay overnight in Chicago and take a different flight Monday afternoon.
-The going rate only got up to $1000, which no one took, before United claims they randomly selected four people to be forcibly bumped from this flight.
+- United gate personnel then started asking for volunteers to stay overnight in Chicago and take a different flight on Monday afternoon.
+The going rate only got up to $1000, which no one took before United claims they randomly selected four people to be forcibly bumped from this flight.
 Three passengers left without incident; one did not.
 And this is where everything went horribly wrong.

 - The passenger was asked to leave.
 He did get belligerent, understandably so since he was sitting in a seat he paid for and was already sitting in.
 Then security was called to manhandle him out of the seat, hitting his head on the armrest and dragging him down the aisle.

 - Passengers filmed the incident from various views and were visibly upset.
 Children were crying.
-Somehow the bloodied passenger appeared back on the plane, but did not stay on the plane.
+Somehow the bloodied passenger appeared back on the plane but did not stay on the plane.

 - The four United employees took their seats and the flight took off two hours late.